mpv-player/mpv/DOCS/man/en/options.rst

     Enables caching for the stream used by ``--audiofile``, using the specified amount of memory.

---ausid=<ID>
-    Select audio substream channel.
-Currently the valid range is 0x55..0x75 and applies only to MPEG-TS when handled by the native demuxer (not by libavformat).
-The format type may not be correctly identified because of how this information (or lack thereof) is embedded in the stream, but it will demux correctly the audio streams when multiple substreams are present.
-MPlayer prints the available substream IDs when run with ``--identify``.
-See also ``--alang``.

---autoq=<quality>
-    Used with ``--vf=[s]pp``.
-    Dynamically changes the level of postprocessing depending on the available spare CPU time.
-The number you specify will be the maximum level used.
-    Usually you can use some big number.
-You have to use ``--vf=[s]pp`` without parameters in order for this to work.

 --autosub, --no-autosub
     Load additional subtitle files matching the video filename.
 Enabled by default.
 See also ``--sub-fuzziness``.